Real Times: What is your overall view of the maritime industry today and the way technology is impacting it?

 RT: All those extra devices must also mean extra security?

 ER: Yes, which poses the question “who is in charge of cybersecurity on ships now?”
 It is traditionally the “techiest” guy on board or the captain.
 Now they require specific training and a focus that shipping companies have not needed before because the Operational Technology was not connected to the Network Technology.
 In order to take full advantage of the applications that require a connected ships, almost all Operating Technology must be connected to the network.
 A ship’s safety officer could become its cybersecurity officer since they are already trained in regulations and compliance.
 Shipping companies need to change their mindset: more connected ships mean comparable risks to offices on land.
 The big difference is though that if you get a virus in your land office, the office isn’t going to sink!

 RT: So as satellite grows, how else do you see digital influencing shipping?

 ER: I think connectivity is central.
 At the moment, we are connecting ships at speeds between 256Kbps and 5Mbps – not really that fast.
 We expect 10 to 20Mbps connections to happen soon, and then longer term, if LEO networks can provide LTE in the sky, ships will be able to enjoy the connectivity needed to drive really advanced digital transformation.

-Find out more about transport and logistics solutions from Orange Business Services and read our white paper on the shipping industry.
+Find out more about transport and logistics solutions from Orange Business and read our white paper on the shipping industry.
 BlueTide Communications is an Orange partner and a specialist in maritime VSAT communications.